Djuliia/Djuliia/README.md

 ---

-◦ 🌱 ℕ𝕠𝕨 𝕀'𝕞 𝕤𝕥𝕦𝕕𝕪𝕚𝕟𝕘 𝕒𝕥 𝔾𝕆𝕀𝕋 𝕠𝕟 𝕥𝕙𝕖 𝔽𝕦𝕝𝕝 𝕊𝕥𝕒𝕔𝕜 𝔻𝕖𝕧𝕖𝕝𝕠𝕡𝕖𝕣 𝕔𝕠𝕦𝕣𝕤𝕖 𝕒𝕟𝕕 𝕤𝕥𝕒𝕣𝕥𝕚𝕟𝕘 ℝ𝕖𝕕𝕦𝕩
-◦ 📧 ℍ𝕠𝕨 𝕥𝕠 𝕣𝕖𝕒𝕔𝕙 𝕞𝕖: djuliya72ukr.net
-◦ ⚡️ 𝔽𝕦𝕟 𝕗𝕒𝕔𝕥:
+◦ 🌱 Now I'm studying at GoIT on the Full Stack Developer course and starting Node.js ◦ 📧 How to reach me: djuliya72@ukr.net
+◦ ⚡️ Good advice: if you're going to do something, do it well

 ---

-### :hammer_and_wrench: 𝕃𝕒𝕟𝕘𝕦𝕒𝕘𝕖𝕤 𝕒𝕟𝕕 𝕋𝕠𝕠𝕝𝕤 :
+### :hammer_and_wrench: Languages and Tools:

 <div align="center">
   <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original.svg" title="HTML5" alt="HTML" width="40" height="40"/>&nbsp;